uschtwill/docker_monitoring_logging_alerting/README.md

 ### How to set it up?

-This repository comes with storage directories for Kibana and Grafana that contain the configuration for the data sources and dashboards.
-These directories will be mounted into the two containers as volumes.
+This repository comes with a storage directoriy for Grafana that contains the configuration for the data sources and the dashboard.
+This directoriy will be mounted into the containers as volumes.
 This is for your convenience and eliminates some manual setup steps.

++++

+Note: With the update to **ELK 6.3.0** the indices from the initial commits of the repository were causing errors.
+I thus removed them, so unfortunately there are no more convenience dashboards for Kibana anymore.

+This also means, that you will have to set up the indices yourself in the beginning.
+But that will be an easy excercise, the new Kibana does a good job in assisting with that.

+Also, give the whole stack a bit of time to start up.
+I noticed, that it takes up to 3 minutes for the first logs to arrive and for Kibana to suggest index patterns.

++++

 1. `git clone` this repository: `git clone https://github.com/uschtwill/docker_monitoring_logging_alerting.git`
 2. `cd` into the folder: `cd docker_monitoring_logging_alerting`